cf73/idisaved2/content/collections/pages/language.md

         text: dialectical
       -
         type: text
-        text: "\_use of language serves to communicate rhetorically, meaning to encourage, council, or persuade, having some ulterior motive typical of advertising, propaganda, and political speeches.
-The\_"
+        text: "\_use of language serves to communicate rhetorically, meaning to encourage, council, or persuade, having some ulterior motive.
+This typically serves the needs of advertising, propaganda, and political speeches.
+The "
       -
         type: text
         marks: